 Why This Matters

-The House Oversight Committee's decision to depose former President Bill Clinton in the Jeffrey Epstein investigation marks a significant development in the ongoing probe, potentially setting a new precedent for Congressional oversight of executive branch officials.
+The House Oversight Committee's decision to depose former President Bill Clinton in the Jeffrey Epstein investigation marks a significant development in the ongoing probe, highlighting the committee's willingness to scrutinize high-profile figures.

 In Week 9 2026, US Politics accounted for 144 related article(s), with UK Politics setting the broader headline context.
 Coverage of US Politics increased by 3 article(s) versus the prior week, signaling growing editorial attention.